Everything About PMP Certifications: What You Need To Know To Be Successful

 Who is PMP Certified?

-PMP certification is vital for project managers in a variety of industries, including healthcare, financial services, construction, manufacturing, and information services.
+PMP certification is vital for project managers in various industries, including healthcare, financial services, construction, manufacturing, and information services.

 Canada earned its PMP certification 25 years ago and has seen certification growth as one of the main reasons project managers now have a standardized vocabulary to use.